-After formal approval at the beginning of 2016, followed by the official publication of the Regulation, there will be a two year transition period to allow organisations and governments to adjust to the new requirements and procedures.
-Following the end of this transitional period, the Regulation will be directly applicable throughout the EU, without requiring implementation by the EU Member States through national law.
+There will be a two year transition period to allow organisations and governments to adjust to the new requirements and procedures.
+Following the end of this transitional period, the Regulation will be directly applicable throughout the EU from 25 May 2018, without requiring implementation by the EU Member States through national law.

 The goal of European legislators was to harmonise the current legal framework, which is fragmented across Member States.
-A 'Regulation' (unlike a Directive) is directly applicable and has consistent effect in all Member States, and should increase legal certainty, reduce the administrative burden and cost of compliance for organisations that are active in multiple EU Member States, and enhance consumer confidence in the single digital marketplace.
+A 'Regulation' (unlike a Directive) is directly applicable and has consistent effect in all Member States, and GDPR was intended to increase legal certainty, reduce the administrative burden and cost of compliance for organisations that are active in multiple EU Member States, and enhance consumer confidence in the single digital marketplace.
 However, in order to reach political agreement on the final text there are more than 30 areas covered by GDPR where Member States are permitted to legislate differently in their own domestic data protection laws.
 There continues to be room for different interpretation and enforcement practices among the Member States.
 There is therefore likely to continue to be significant differences in both substantive and procedural data protection laws and enforcement practice among EU Member States when GDPR comes into force.

 Key changes to the current data protection framework include: